Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex II: A Tight Result: Proof of Theorem

-The proof of Theorem~\ref{maint} builds on results obtained in the companion paper~\cite{brucemaya1}.
-There, we showed the following lemma. \begin{lemma} $\!\!${\rm\bf\cite[Lemma 1.3]{brucemaya1}} For every $\delta>0$, there is an $m_\delta$ such that for any $m \ge m_\delta$ the following holds for every graph $G$ on $m+1$ vertices that has minimum degree at least $\lfloor \frac{2m}{ 3} \rfloor$ and a universal vertex. \\ If $T$ is a tree with $m$ edges, and some vertex of $T$ is adjacent to at least $\delta m$ leaves, then~$T$ embeds in $G$. \end{lemma}
+In the companion paper~\cite{brucemaya1}, we showed the following lemma. \begin{lemma} $\!\!${\rm\bf\cite[Lemma 1.3]{brucemaya1}} For every $\delta>0$, there is an $m_\delta$ such that for any $m \ge m_\delta$ the following holds for every graph $G$ on $m+1$ vertices that has minimum degree at least $\lfloor \frac{2m}{ 3} \rfloor$ and a universal vertex. \\ If $T$ is a tree with $m$ edges, and some vertex of $T$ is adjacent to at least $\delta m$ leaves, then~$T$ embeds in $G$. \end{lemma}

 Lemma~\ref{realhighleafdegreecase} covers the proof of our main result for all trees which have a vertex with many leaves, namely at least $\delta m$ leaves, for some fixed $\delta$, but is of no help for trees which have no such vertex.
 This latter case is covered by the next lemma which will be proved in the present paper.